-Processor power management options
+Processor power management options overview

 The Windows 10 processor power management (PPM) algorithms implement OS-level functionality that allows the OS to efficiently use the available processing resources on a platform by balancing the user's expectations of performance and energy efficiency.

 - They scale from big servers to tablet form factors.

 - They are customizable through a statically configurable power policy infrastructure.

 - They are hierarchical and abstracted in a manner that separates platform-agnostic portions of the algorithms from platform-specific portions.

 At a high-level, the Windows PPM is made up of the following parts:

 - Core parking engine - Makes global scalability decisions about the workload and determines the optimum set of compute cores to execute with.

 - Performance state engine - Makes per-processor performance scaling decisions.